bloominstituteoftechnology/node-auth3-project/README.md

-# Auth Mini
+# JWT Authentication Mini

 Topics:

+* Authentication
 * Express Middleware
+* Mongoose Middleware
-  * Passwords
+* Hashing Passwords
-  * Authentication
+* Using JSON Web Tokens (JWTs)

 ## Description

- - The goal of this project is to write middleware for the Mongo II: StackQuery project.
+In this project we'll implement a full authentication workflow (register/login/logout/restrict endpoint) using Node.js, Express, MongoDB and JSON Web Tokens on the server and a React Web Application for the client.

 ## Running the Project

-- Run `yarn install` to download the dependencies.
+* Run `yarn install` to download the dependencies.
-- Ensure that you have an instance of `mongod` running in another terminal.
+* Ensure that you have an instance of `mongod` running in another terminal.
-- Run `yarn test` to run the tests.
+* Run `yarn test` to run the tests.
 If you'd like, you can run `yarn run watch` to automatically re-run the tests when you make modifications.

 ## Instructions